 - Travel expenses: Learners have to travel to the venue incurring travel costs including transportation, meals and lodging.

-- Printed material: Training manuals are often provided at significant printing and shipping costs.
+- Printed material: Training manuals have significant printing and shipping costs.

 With eLearning, companies can channel these costs instead to produce professional eLearning modules based on the latest multimedia technologies. eLearning localization services allow you also to take all important geographies into account.
 If you’re an American company that has operations overseas, those workers and clients aren’t left out.
 It is a win-win for the company and all its stakeholders.
 The company builds multilingual digital assets that it can promote online around the world and the learner gets relevant education in his or her native language.